vitessio/website/content/en/docs/vreplication/vdiff.md

 ---
 title: VDiff
-description: Compare the source and target tables in a workflow to ensure data integrity
+description: Compare the source and target in a workflow to ensure integrity
 aliases: ['/docs/vreplication/vdiff']
 weight: 25
 ---